netdata/learn/docs/agent/configuration-guide.md

 #### Reduce the resources Netdata uses

-The page on [Netdata performance](/docs/agent/performance) has an excellent guide on how to reduce the Netdata cpu/disk/RAM utilization to levels suitable even for the weakest [IoT devices](/docs/agent/netdata-for-iot).
+The [Netdata performance guide](/guides/configure/performance) outlines many ways to reduce the Netdata CPU/disk/RAM utilization to levels suitable even for the weakest [IoT devices](/docs/agent/netdata-for-iot).

 #### Change when Netdata saves metrics to disk